The Xbox Series X is set to release later this year and we assume the flagship game will be Halo Infinite.

 - New abilities including crawling, hanging off ledges and dual-wielding

-- Campaign features massive 5-way battles between Marines, Banished, Covenant, Prometheans and Flood
+- The campaign features massive 5-way battles between Marines, Banished, Covenant, Prometheans and Flood

-- No microtransactions (progression is similar to Reach with customisable armor)
+- No microtransactions (progression is similar to Reach with customisable armour)

 - Beta in August